prabhupadswain/spacecrafts-rockets-data-dashboard-isro/README.md

+# Launched Spacecrafts & Rockets data of ISRO

+React project that uses the public [ISRO api](https://isro.vercel.app/) available at GitHub (link provided below) to show launched spacecrafts & rockets data of ISRO with some functionality included.

+## GitHub Repository for the ISRO API

+The github repository for the free public api is [ISRO API](https://github.com/isro/api).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Later, some files & folders were removed from initial bootstrapped projects in the first commit.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs the dependencies this projects uses.

 ### `npm start`